rerun-io/rerun/examples/python/raw_mesh/README.md

 Rerun was employed to visualize and manage this raw mesh data, along with its associated simple material properties and transform hierarchy.

-# Logging and Visualizing with Rerun
+# Logging and visualizing with Rerun

 The visualizations in this example were created with the following Rerun code:

-## 3D Mesh Data
+## 3D mesh data
 The raw 3D mesh data are logged as [`Mesh3D`](https://www.rerun.io/docs/reference/types/archetypes/mesh3d) objects, and includes details about vertex positions, colors, normals, texture coordinates, material properties, and face indices for an accurate reconstruction and visualization.

 ```python